Lensym News & Updates

 GDPR legal bases for survey data: when consent is required, when other bases apply, and what "valid consent" entails in research contexts and documentation.

-Open-Ended vs Closed-Ended Survey Questions: When to Use Each
+Open-Ended vs Closed-Ended Questions: Examples & When to Use

-How to Reduce Bias in Surveys: A Practical Framework for Researchers
+How to Reduce Survey Bias: A Phase-by-Phase Framework

 How to Improve Survey Response Rates: Evidence-Based Strategies